 Most paid VPNs (and you shouldn’t really use a free VPN) provide multiple simultaneous connections.
 So you should be able to protect all your devices, be it a computer, smartphone, tablet, and even smart TVs and gaming consoles, at the same time.
 How many simultaneous connections a VPN allows varies from service to service, but you can choose one that best suits your needs.
 Between three and seven VPN connections are generally what you get from most.

 What if you have a lot of devices you want to protect?
 Or you’d rather not go through the trouble of downloading and signing into the app over and over again.
-Maybe you want to ensure that all the devices on your network are always protected without having to remember to connect to the VPN.
+Maybe you want to ensure that all the devices on your network are always protected without remembering to connect to the VPN.
 A VPN router sounds right up your alley in that case.

-These routers are capable of running VPN software directly with little fuss and lets you connect all your devices to it without needing any additional software or apps.
+These routers can run VPN software directly with little fuss and lets you connect all your devices to it without needing any additional software or apps.
 Of course, a VPN router helps you bypass the issue of limited simultaneous connections as well.

 Read more: How to use a VPN?